-In order to preserve their value as trademarks, VMware, Inc. prohibits inappropriate uses of these Zimbra trademarks by other companies, organizations or individuals.
+In order to preserve their value as trademarks, Zimbra, Inc. prohibits inappropriate uses of these Zimbra trademarks by other companies, organizations, or individuals.

-Some trademark uses, of course, are legitimate, such as to properly indicate VMware, Inc. software or related services.
-Wherever you do use the Zimbra trademark to properly indicate VMware, Inc. software or related services, you must include the following notice wherever your own trademarks are noticed:
+Some trademark uses, of course, are legitimate, such as to properly indicate Zimbra, Inc. software or related services.
+Wherever you do use the Zimbra trademark to properly indicate Zimbra, Inc. software or related services, you must include the following notice wherever your own trademarks are noticed:

-"Zimbra" and the Zimbra logo are trademarks of VMware, Inc.
+“Zimbra” and the Zimbra logo are trademarks of Zimbra, Inc.

 Moreover, none of the Zimbra trademarks can be used in the promotion, identification, or distribution of